1TATO/books-search/README.md

 This project is under the MIT license.
 See the [LICENSE](https://github.com/1TATO/books-search/blob/master/LICENSE) for more information.

 ---
-Made with ♥ by Luke Morales :wave: [Get in touch!](https://www.linkedin.com/in/jose-netopr/)
+Made with ♥ by José Neto :wave: [Get in touch!](https://www.linkedin.com/in/jose-netopr/)